openenclave/openenclave/new_platforms/vscode-extension/README.md

 * Ensure that the requirements are met for the [Azure IoT Edge extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge):
     * [Docker is installed and running: https://docs.docker.com/install/](https://docs.docker.com/install/).
+        * On Linux, to cross-build a container (i.e. if your host is amd64 and your container is arm32v7), you will need to enable cross-building.
+One solution is to add these packages:

+              sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support

-        * On Linux, if you are seeing permissions issues when connecting to the docker daemon, this has helped some people: `sudo usermod -a -G docker $USER`
+        * On Linux, if you are seeing permissions issues when connecting to the docker daemon, this has helped some people:

+              sudo usermod -a -G docker $USER

     * The [iotedgehubdev](https://pypi.org/project/iotedgehubdev/) tool is installed

           pip install --upgrade iotedgehubdev